pearllaw/UFC-Fighter-Stats-Web-Scraper/README.md

 # UFC-Fighter-Stats-Web-Scraper
-An efficient, web scraper tool that utilizes asynchronous programming and multithreading to extract statistical data from 3629 UFC fighters (total count as of 4/29/21) from http://ufcstats.com/.
+An efficient, web scraper tool to extract statistical data from 3629 UFC fighters (total count as of 4/29/21) from http://ufcstats.com/.
+Implemented asynchronous programming and multithreading techniques to improve speed performance by almost 5x compared to initial synchronous execution.

 ## Technologies
 - Python